 If necessary, use over-the-counter medications like paracetamol and ibuprofen, to reduce pain or temperature

-Use a humidifier or inhale steam to prevent dryness
+Use a humidifier or inhale steam to keep your throat moist

-If laryngitis is caused by something other than an infection, it’s important to get the right treatment for this – a GP can discuss next steps with you.
+If laryngitis is caused by something other than an infection, it’s important to get the right treatment – a GP can assess your symptoms and give you advice.

 To help treat and prevent laryngitis, it’s also important to:

 Avoid smoky environments (and if you smoke, try to stop)

 Reduce the amount of alcohol you drink

 People with laryngitis triggered by voice straining may also benefit from vocal therapy.

 Have symptoms of laryngitis for longer than 2 weeks